SMControl/SO_UC/README.md

 - Script automates the PRE and POST upgrade tasks for SO Setup.
 - It does *NOT* install SO Automatically.
-- Always do a backup first before running this script or manualy Installing/Upgrading.
+- Always do a backup first.
 - During script SO_UC.exe will require access through the firewall to retreive the latest SO Installer exe.
 - Does not currently support SO Installer needing a reboot.